 Do not write self-modifying code except in extremely rare instances.
 Most software applications should never have a requirement for self-modifying code.

-In those extremely rare instances where its use is justified, self-modifying code should be very limited and heavily documented.
+In those extremely rare instances where its use is justified, limit the amount of self-modifying code and heavily document them..

-6.47.6 Implications for standardization
+6.46.6 Implications for standardization